Email-builder/gulp-email-builder/README.md

 ## Getting Started

-Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-email-builder`
+Install this grunt plugin next to your project's gulpfile  with: `npm install gulp-email-builder`

-Then add this line to your project's `grunt.js` gruntfile:
+Then add this line to your project's `gulp.js` gulp:

 ```javascript
 var emailBuilder = require('gulp-email-builder');